Contact Us

 Is loose skin on your abdomen causing you discomfort while exercising or at any time during the day?
 Do you have to drastically modify your wardrobe to find clothes that won’t chafe or cause rashes against your skin?
 These are signs that a tummy tuck could be beneficial.

-1. The current state of your abdomen is making you avoid certain parts of your life.
+The current state of your abdominal muscles are making you avoid certain parts of your life.

 What Is Liposuction?

 Liposuction is the removal of stubborn pockets of excess fat.
-It does not address loose skin or the abdominal muscles.
+It does not address loose back skin and fat, or the abdominal muscles.
 To learn more, take a look at some liposuction vs tummy tuck pictures.

 Do keep in mind that you can get a tummy tuck and liposuction at the same time too — as long as both loose skin and deposits of excess fat are issues for you.